PokemonAutomation/SwSh-Arduino/Documentation/HowToUse.md

 This method is almost identical to brianuuuSonic's AutoController v3.1.0 programs.
 Edit the makefile and run `make` to build the .hex file.

-In the folder "DeviceSource", open the file "makefile" and edit the `MCU` and `TARGET` manually.
+In the folder "DeviceSource", open the file "makefile" and edit the `BOARD_TYPE` and `TARGET` manually.
 Then save the file and run `make` from the command line.

 <img src="images/HowToUse-3.png" width="800">